OriginTrail/ot-node/tools/windows-wsl-local-node-config/README.md

 ## 1. Specify your Node Network ID

-Update the file `.dh_origintrail_noderc` to include your testnet node network id in the bootstrap config:
+Update the temaplte file `dh_node_config_template` to include your testnet node network id in the bootstrap config:

 ```json
 {